jindaxzillusion/das-stats-animal-shelter/README.md

 # Shelter

-This is the github repository for DAS-project 2, Group 19

 Datasets 16-20 come from the Dallas animal shelter.
 Each of the 5 datasets contain a variety of information relating to each animal admitted to the shelter.
 You will have access to the following variables, recorded by animal admission: